Alkalinity Adjustment Calculator

 Add in Stages for Large Adjustments

-If your calculator indicates a large amount of baking soda (e.g., over 3 lbs for a 10,000-gallon pool), add it in stages over 24-48 hours.
+If your calculator indicates a significant amount of baking soda (e.g., over 3 lbs for a 10,000-gallon pool, or a TA increase over 50 ppm), add it in stages over 24-48 hours.
 This prevents cloudiness and allows the chemicals to dissolve and circulate properly, retesting after each addition.

 Dissolve Before Adding